GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 # Using & to Run the App in the Background
 * Running the app with & at the end of the command simply starts the app in the background: `node app.js &`
+* If you use the '&', you will have to constantly kill the process so it's best to use pm2.

 ## Issue with this Method:
 * While the app runs in the background, managing (stopping or restarting) the app is more difficult because: